 Although roughly three-quarters of Software Engineers do possess at least a bachelor’s degree (and many go on to earn a master’s degree), it is not essential to have a computer science degree or an even rarer software engineering degree to become a Software Engineer.

-A CS degree or a college degree in a related field would certainly be helpful in proving that a job candidate has the right fundamental training in computer science and math to understand core software engineering concepts, the truth is a bachelor’s degree in many different programs would suffice if an aspiring Software Developer has developed the right skills, excels at a variety of programming languages, and has real world experience managing projects and coding web applications and other web products.
+Still, the truth is a bachelor’s degree in many different programs would suffice for aspiring Software Developers who have developed the right skills and understanding of web development and software engineering principles, excel at a variety of programming languages, and have real world experience managing projects and coding web applications, computer software, and other web products.

 Some Web Developers go for the self taught route and thrive, but most might look into a coding or programming course.
-These programs give students up and running the new skills necessary to land an entry level job as a professional software developer in as little as a dozen weeks.
-And although learning coding is just one of many steps to becoming a Software Engineer, it tends to be one of the most important areas for anyone looking for a full time career in software development.
+These programs give students up and running the new skills necessary to land entry level software engineering jobs in as little as a dozen weeks.
+And although learning coding is just one of many steps to becoming a Software Developer or Software Engineer, it tends to be one of the most important areas for anyone looking for full-time software development or software engineering careers.

 Both students pursuing a formal education in programming and those looking to learn the core principles of software development on their own should invest time working on programming projects in their personal time with the eventual goal of publishing them online on the web where working Software Engineers in the industry might see their code.